We think your pet needs MicroMed if :

 Yes, studies show that many factors disrupt or kill certain microbes within the body.
 A very common culprit, unless your pet is eating an organic diet, is glyphosate, the weedkiller in Roundup.
 This is widely sprayed on crops that end up in the food chain of pets (and humans), particularly animals fed a processed diet of kibble or tinned food that contains grains or other carbohydrates.
 Glyphosate is also sprayed in the environment through the application of Round-Up.
 Glyphosate wipes out the microbial community within the body, and disrupts the ‘tight junctions’ that operate in the gut, to allow food components and other substances access to the bloodstream.
 Once the tight junctions are affected, detrimental microbes, viruses, undigested food particles and toxins ‘leak’ into the bloodstream, because the tight junctions are malfunctioning.

 The result of this is that approximately 70% of the immune system that is found in the gut, becomes severely affected, and causes immune system 'reactions'.
 To add insult to injury, the microbial community or micro-biome of the gut, also severely affected by the glyphosate residues on food and from the environment as it passes through the gut, is severely reduced in numbers and therefore function.
 The communication network, termed 'cross-talk', between the life-giving microbes and the immune cells in turn becomes severely affected, the pathogens in this environment (and superbugs that should be suppressed by the immune system) are then able flourish.
-MicroMed can assist to re-establish the microbes on a daily basis.
+MicroMed can assist to re-establish the microbes on a daily basis through the use of Everyday Care probiotics.
 Once normal microbial balance is restored the ‘cross-talk’ or communication, between immune cells and probiotics, is restored to normal, which then has knock-on effects on immunity, inflammation, and subsequently, whole body health.

 It is always good to check with your vet to make sure there is no reason why not and in fact many integrative vets now use probiotics as a great way to practice preventative healthcare for your pet.

 In October of 2020 The World Health Organisation declared that Anti-Microbial Resistance (AMR) is one of the top 10 global public health threats facing humanity.
 Misuse and over-use of anti-microbial and particularly antibiotics, are the main drivers in the development of drug-resistant pathogens.
 The clinical pipeline of new antimicrobial drugs is currently ‘dry’ - meaning there are only six that currently exist, in 2020, being tested for use with ‘superbugs’.
 The well is drying up.
-Medical procedures such as surgery, cancer, chemotherapy and transplant will become more risky with this situation and this has become a world-wide situation and increasing in severity with each passing year.
+Medical procedures such as surgery, cancer, chemotherapy and transplant will become more risky.
+With this situation becoming a world-wide concern and increasing in severity each passing year, alternatives are being sought, and the spotlight is on the use of probiotics.
 This is a major reason why, here at MicroMed, we urge everyone to practice preventative healthcare and ensure this most basic of foundational health practices is in place - that of protecting the microbiome.

 MicroMed is proudly developed and manufactured here in New Zealand, within our family-run business, where the brewing is completed every few weeks, to ensure the product is as fresh as it can possibly be, to arrive by courier, being that it is a live formulation of powerful microbes.

-MicroMed formulations are a powerful blend of organically-based, non-toxic, all natural probiotic sprays for either minor, acute, fungal or bacterial issues in dogs, cats, horses and livestock, or, they can be used preventatively to protect long-term health.
+MicroMed formulations are a powerful blend of organically-based, non-toxic, all natural, live, commensal probiotic sprays for either minor acute, minor fungal or minor bacterial issues in dogs, cats, horses and livestock, or, they can be used preventatively to help protect long-term health.
+A commensal mix is derived from Nature's soil and water microbes, and operates as a powerful meta-organism, or complete eco-system in and of itself, as opposed to separate strains known for their beneficial qualities put together together in a bottle or tub.

-This is case specific, and depending on the animal, dosage and severity of the condition you are treating and how long it has been present, it can take anywhere from overnight for a mild pruritus or itch, to three weeks for say, minor rain scald.
-Generally, we find most cases improve, if not resolve within 7 to 10 days, with twice daily application.
-Once the condition has resolved, we recommend spraying once a week as a preventative.
-IF after this time the issue has not resolved it is recommended you seek a diagnosis from your vet if you have not sought this already.
-It may be that there are deeper, underlying issues that need addressing, and your vet has a wealth of tests they are able to undertake at their disposal.
+This is case specific, and depending on the animal, dosage and stage of progression of the minor condition you are treating and how long it has been present.
+It can take anywhere from overnight for a mild pruritus or itch, to three weeks for say, minor rain scald.
+Generally, we find most minor cases improve, if not resolve within 7 to 10 days, with twice daily application.
+Once the minor condition has resolved, we recommend spraying once a week as a preventative.
+IF after this time the minor issue has not resolved it is recommended you seek a diagnosis from your vet if you have not sought this already.
+It may be that there are deeper, underlying issues that need addressing, and your vet has a wealth of tests they are able to undertake, at their disposal.

 Unfortunately, as antibiotics kill both the beneficial and pathogenic bacteria, the antibiotic would also kill the beneficial microbes within MicroMed's formulation.
 However if your pet is on antibiotics you can use MicroMed as far apart from the antibiotic as possible and then at least there is a period of time where MicroMed is able to give benefit.
 We do also recommend always finishing the course of antibiotics, otherwise there are implications for your pet regarding antibiotic resistance.